-One of the greatest goalkeepers of all time, Gianluigi Buffon, has to settle for a role as number two which is not abnormal for someone turning 43 next year.
+One of the greatest goalkeepers of all time and the 4th most expensive goalkeeper ever, Gianluigi Buffon, has to settle for a role as number two which is not abnormal for someone turning 43 next year.
 The legendary Italian goalkeeper was planning to retire this season but will add one more year to his career as he wants to finish his career in style and not because of the Coronavirus.
 Buffon, who made 176 appearances for the Italian national team, will act as substitute for first choice Wojciech Szczęsny and as an example and inspiration for young talents at Juventus.

 During the summer of 2019, Neto made an unusual transfer from Valencia to Barcelona, with Jasper Cillessen moving to Valencia for £31.5m.
 Allegedly, the swap was constructed in order to balance both club’s books for Financial Fair Play rules.
 The once-capped Brazilian international has been drifting between first choice and backup his whole career and, after being a regular starter at Fiorentina and Valencia, he now serves as the backup for Marc-André ter Stegen.

 Sergio Romero – Man United